upcrob/jOTP/README.md

 ### Monitor Function

 **Description:** The monitor function simply lets the caller know whether or not the application is available.
-The string, 'OK' is returned if this is the case.

 **HTTP Verb:** GET